 “I went through a phase that started about 10 years ago when I was absolutely desperate to find a husband.
-I spoke to relatives who were willing to help; made myself known to aunties in the mosque; asked my married friends to see if their husbands had any eligible bachelor friends they could set me up with,” she told AboutIslam.net.
+I spoke to relatives who were willing to help; made myself known to aunties in the mosque; and asked my married friends to see if their husbands had any eligible bachelor friends they could set me up with,” she told AboutIslam.net.

 “I felt so much shame when I did it, not because my parents were unaware — they had actually encouraged me to ‘do whatever it takes before it’s too late’ — but because I wondered what was wrong with me.”

-“How did I, someone with a good education, solid career, and decent physical appearance who came from a respectable and religious family, resort to such a desperate act?
-How had my parents encouraged me to ‘do anything and everything I could before it’s too late?’”
+“How did I, someone with a good education, solid career, and decent physical appearance who came from a respectable and religious family, resort to such a desperate act?”

-“How had the institution of marriage become the measure of the worth of a woman?How had I made my personal contentment rely solely on the ability to make a marriage match?
-I had spent what seemed like a lifetime planning a wedding to a suitable husband and imagining what kind of a wife and mother I would be.
+“How had the institution of marriage become the measure of a woman’s worth?How had I made my personal contentment rely solely on the ability to make a marriage match?”

+“I had spent what seemed like a lifetime planning my wedding to a suitable husband and imagining what kind of wife and mother I would be.
 Instead, I watched the years go by waiting for something that was out of my control.”

 Measuring Self Worth